ICESAT-2HackWeek/learning-resources/docs/logistics/schedule.md

 *Lead Instructor: David Shean*

+* Clone this **[geospatial-analysis](https://github.com/ICESAT-2HackWeek/geospatial-analysis)** repository to your local directory to follow along during the tutorial.

 * core Python tools we will be using throughout the Hackweek
 * simple examples using data from the GLAS instrument